feedyard/aws-bootstrap/README.md

 __assumption__ any type of bootstrap example always begins from some set of minimal assumptions.
 For the feedyard aws
 bootstrap examples, it is assumed that an Organization master account with 4 member accounts has been created, and the
-individual members of the team that will be maintaining the Platform product have added to the master account.
-At that
+individual members of the team that will be maintaining the Platform product have added to a group in the master account
-point, a set of bootstrap credentials exists in the Master account which can assume any necessary permissions in the member
+that includes a role with admin permissions in each of the member accounts, and a set of bootstrap credentials exists
-accounts.
+in the Master account with similar permissions in the member accounts.
+The role ARN is used in the configuration.

 Although feedyard IaC examples assume the use of Hashicorp's Vault and Consul for retrieval of secrets and environmental
 config values, in a greenfield setting these services are not yet available.
 Even when deployed, there will remain the